gbxyz/pepper/README.md

 BEGIN | begin inputting a frame to send to the server, end with "END" keepalive SECS | keep the session alive by pinging the server every SECS seconds.
-Use zero to cancel transfer PARAMS | object transfer management (see below) clone ID NEWID | clone a contact object into a new contact identified by NEWID exit | quit the program (logging out if necessary)
+Use zero to cancel transfer PARAMS | object transfer management (see below) clone TYPE OLD NEW | clone an object of type TYPE into a new contact identified by NEW delete TYPE ID | delete the object of type TYPE identified by ID renew DOMAIN PERIOD | renew the domain DOMAIN for PERIOD years create host HOSTNAME \[IP \[IP \[...\]\]\] | create a host object identified by HOSTNAME with optional IP address info exit | quit the program (logging out if necessary)

 ## Object transfers: